Registering a Vehicle From Outside Québec

 If you are not insured and you are pulled over by the police or involved in a traffic accident that causes more than $500 in damage to the property of another party:

-• you will be assessed a fine that varies depending on the type of vehicle
+- you will be fined an amount that varies depending on the type of vehicle